delta-exchange/slate/source/includes/_websocket_api.md

     },
-    "size": 1254631, // Number of contracts traded "spot_price": "0.00001326", // Spot price at the time of the ticker "symbol": "BTCUSD_28Dec", // The symbol of the contract "timestamp": 1595242187705121, // The timestamp of the data (in microseconds) "turnover": 16.805033569999996, // The total turnover in the settling symbol "turnover_symbol": "BTC", // The symbol used for settling
+    "size": 1254631, // Number of contracts traded "spot_price": "0.00001326", // Spot price at the time of the ticker "symbol": "BTCUSD", // The symbol of the contract "timestamp": 1595242187705121, // The timestamp of the data (in microseconds) "turnover": 16.805033569999996, // The total turnover in the settling symbol "turnover_symbol": "BTC", // The symbol used for settling